 One time, in a meeting with a graphic artist, after going through the steps I use to give a theme a quick check for security and basic support, I concluded with the idea that the only way to be sure a theme will do the job is to install it.
 She was surprised and said that she thought I had just done that with the basic security checks.
 Because she didn’t understand the complexity of a theme, she didn’t understand that the purpose initial check is to weed out the obvious insecure and unsupported themes.
 Going through the theme functions is an entirely different task.

 There are themes, like Thesis, that do not allow for the WordPress function of creating a child theme.
 Kahuna does not mess with the default WordPress functions.
 If it did, I would not use it at all.

 In the article Starting a new MontanaWebmaster.com site, I discussed the idea that I want my site to be a resource of categorized web development information.
 For the site to be effective, viewers will need many types of navigation because they often don’t know how to describe their problem in words.
 The Kahuna theme provides many doorways into specific topics from the home page with:

-1. Top navigation
+- Top navigation links

-2. Feature boxes, set 1
+- Feature boxes, set 1 (posts I choose)

-3. Feature boxes, set 2
+- Feature boxes, set 2 (recent posts)

-ELEMENT 1: THE LOGO
+ELEMENT 2: THE LOGO

 The first row is pretty much like hundreds of other current themes: a white row with site name on the left and top navigation on the right.